aykhan019/media.aykhan.net/README.md

 The media files in this repository are generally under my ownership and usage, as they are intended for use specifically on [aykhan.net](https://aykhan.net).
 If you have any specific inquiries about their use, feel free to contact me directly.

-## Contact

-If you have any questions, want to collaborate, or simply want to get in touch, feel free to reach out to me through the contact information provided on [aykhan.net](https://aykhan.net).

 Thank you for visiting my media repository and exploring the media assets that make [aykhan.net](https://aykhan.net) a vibrant and engaging platform!